On this page

 Suggested article databases for Outside in the City:

-- Academic Search Premier - multidisciplinary index to academic and popular journals
+- Academic Search Complete - multidisciplinary index to academic and popular journals

 - Alternative Press Index - alternative and radical media

-- Canadian Newsstand - fulltext of major Canadian newspapers and Canwest's small market BC papers
+- Canadian Newsstream - fulltext of major Canadian newspapers and Canwest's small market BC papers

 - Canadian Public Policy Collection - monograph publications from policy and research institutes, think tanks, advocacy groups, government agencies and university research centres